Hansda Sowvendra Shekhar

-Hansda Sowvendra Shekhar (born 1983) is an Indian writer.
+Hansda Sowvendra Shekhar (born 1983) is an Indian writer from Santhal tribe in Jharkhand, best known for his literary works that explore the lives, experiences, and struggles of indigenous communities in India, particularly focusing on tribal cultures.
+His debut novel, The Mysterious Ailment of Rupi Baskey (2014), received widespread critical acclaim for its portrayal of tribal life and social issues.
+Shekhar's work contributes to the broader discourse on the representation of indigenous voices in Indian literature.

 Life

 Ethnically, Shekhar is a Santhal, one of India's Adivasi groups; this background is reflected in his fiction.
 His stories are rich in "fine details that add to the deep dimensions" and "open to us a world we have deliberately dismissed" and contain "a surplus of understanding that comes from a kind insider-outsider."
 Indeed, he characterised his first novel as "the first full-fledged Santhal novel written in English, and published by a mainstream publisher."
 Born in Ranchi, Shekhar grew up in Ghatshila and Chakulia and went to school in Musabani.
 His parents used to work with Hindustan Copper in Ghatshila.
-By profession, he is a medical doctor and is employed as a medical officer with the government of Jharkhand, based in 2017 in Pakur.
+By profession, he is a medical doctor employed as a medical officer with the government of Jharkhand, and has worked in Pakur and Chandil.